privacyguides/privacyguides.org/docs/vpn.en.md

 - Support for strong protocols such as WireGuard & OpenVPN.
 - Killswitch built in to clients.
 - Multihop support.
 Multihopping is important to keep data private in case of a single node compromise.
 - If VPN clients are provided, they should be [open source](https://en.wikipedia.org/wiki/Open_source), like the VPN software they generally have built into them.
-We believe that [source code](https://en.wikipedia.org/wiki/Source_code) availability provides greater transparency to the user about what their device is actually doing.
+We believe that [source code](https://en.wikipedia.org/wiki/Source_code) availability provides greater transparency about what your device is actually doing.
 We like to see these applications [available in F-Droid](https://www.f-droid.org/en/2019/05/05/trust-privacy-and-free-software.html).

 **Best Case:**

 - WireGuard and OpenVPN support.
 - Killswitch with highly configurable options (enable/disable on certain networks, on boot, etc.)
 - Easy-to-use VPN clients
 - Supports [IPv6](https://en.wikipedia.org/wiki/IPv6).
-We expect that servers will allow incoming connections via IPv6 and allow users to access services hosted on IPv6 addresses.
+We expect that servers will allow incoming connections via IPv6 and allow you to access services hosted on IPv6 addresses.
 - Capability of [remote port forwarding](https://en.wikipedia.org/wiki/Port_forwarding#Remote_port_forwarding) assists in creating connections when using P2P ([Peer-to-Peer](https://en.wikipedia.org/wiki/Peer-to-peer)) filesharing software, Freenet, or hosting a server (e.g., Mumble).

 ### Privacy